Tier 1 Supports

 - Use of a multi-tier model of service delivery.
 PBIS uses an efficient, needs-driven resource deployment system to match behavioral resources with student need.
 To achieve high rates of student success for all students, instruction in the schools must be differentiated in both nature and intensity.
 To efficiently differentiate behavioral instruction for all students.
 PBIS uses tiered models of service delivery.

 - Use research-based, scientifically validated interventions to the extent available.
-No Child Left Behind requires the use of scientifically based curricula and interventions.
+The Every Student Succeeds Act (ESSA) requires the use of scientifically based curricula and interventions.
 The purpose of this requirement is to ensure that students are exposed to curriculum and teaching that has demonstrated effectiveness for the type of student and the setting.
 Research-based, scientifically validated interventions provide our best opportunity at implementing strategies that will be effective for a large majority of students.

 - Monitor student progress to inform interventions.
 The only method to determine if a student is improving is to monitor the student's progress.
 The use of assessments that can be collected frequently and that are sensitive to small changes in student behavior is recommended.
 Determining the effectiveness (or lack of) an intervention early is important to maximize the impact of that intervention for the student.